Tbrosnan12/SETI/README.md

 # Single pulse test

-Single pulse test is a pipeline for testing the efficancy of single pulse detection algorithms.
+Single pulse test is a pipeline for testing the effciancy of single pulse detection algorithms.
 The pipeline injects synthetic guassian pulses and records the fraction of S/N recovered by a given single pulse algorithm for different dispersion measures (DM) and guassian widths (characterised by the sigma of the guassian).

 # Dependencies